hugoferreira/asso-pipes-and-stuff-v19/readme.md

 1. Realize we've now built the basis for explicit pipes.
 Refactor the project to support them.

----
-**Note.** Asynchronous programming is hard for the human brain.
+> **Note.** Asynchronous programming is hard for the human brain.
 Testing it is even harder!
 You'll make a lot of mistakes... that's normal and part of the learning process.

----

-### General Notes on Event-Driven Architectures
+## General Notes on Pub/Sub Architectures

 * **Queues provide a buffer to cope with sudden spikes**.
 Data messages added to a queue are stored and held to be processed later.
 As a result, adding messages to the queue is completely decoupled from subscribers wishing to take messages off the queue.
 So if subscribers cannot keep up, the queue simply grows and the workers are given some breathing room and as much time as they need to catch up.